rhoffsch42/DualUniverse-public/safe_travel_infos/README.md

 3) link a screen
 4) optionnal: link another screen to display more data

+Also make sure that HTML screen units are not disabled (Escape > General > "Disable HTML screen units").

 # Presentation
 You can select the origin planet on left and the destination planet on right, to know the ship's closest distance to the warp tunnel.